bigomics/omicsplayground-doc/modules/mod1_datatab.rst

 Each figure or table on the platform is assigned the following interactive buttons, where:

 1. Info: Provides detailed information about the figure or table.
-2. Settings: Users can tune additional settings if applicable.
+2. Settings: Users can specify additional settings if applicable.
 3. Download: Downloads the figure as PDF or the table in CSV format.